PaleBlueDot1990/Moshify/README.md

 This is a beginner project where I have made a frontend website using HTML5 & CSS3.
-The project was guided by the online course provided at https://codewithmosh.com .I have built it for production using Parcel.
+The project was guided by the online course provided at https://codewithmosh.com .I have built it for production using Parcel and deployed it using netlify.